elastest/elastest-cost-engine/docs/user-docs.md

 All the estimations are done based on which services are used in the TJob and their own cost definitions.

-By selecting the TJobs on the first menu, the estimations will be based on the ammount of minutes defined in the [configuration file](https://github.com/elastest/elastest-cost-engine/blob/master/conf/ece.conf).
+By selecting the TJobs on the first menu, the estimations will be based on the ammount of minutes defined in the [configuration file](https://github.com/elastest/elastest-cost-engine/blob/master/conf/ece.conf) and/or as an environment variable on the [docker-compose](https://github.com/elastest/elastest-cost-engine/blob/master/docker-compose.yml) file.

 ![ElasTest Cost Engine Preconfigured Option Selection](imgs/ECEPreconfiguredOption.png)